Homological Mirror Symmetry for Hypertoric Varieties I

-Whereas $\mathfrak{Y}$ is merely a complex manifold, we will see that $\mathfrak{C}$ is naturally an algebraic variety.
-Its components, as we shall see, are smooth complex Lagrangians.
+Whereas $\Dol$ is merely a complex manifold, we will see that $\mathfrak{C}$ is naturally an algebraic variety.
+It is a free quotient of $\Dolcov$, whose components, as we shall see, are smooth complex Lagrangians.
 We can give an explicit description of $\mathfrak{C}$ as follows, in the spirit of the combinatorial description of toric varieties in terms of their moment polytopes.
 In our setting, polytopes are replaced by toroidal arrangements.